yegor256/thindeck/README.md

  4. Every five minutes we pull your repo and restart a container on changes
  5. You pay for our CPU usage (per load!) and traffic (per Gb)

-We're aware of their existence:
+We're aware of their existence (you also should be):

  * aws.amazon.com
  * heroku.com